-Table 6 describes the methods of accessing the individual CSPs.
+Table 4 describes the methods of accessing the individual CSPs.

-Import/upload: The CSP is entered into the module from an external source.
+Import: The CSP is entered into the module from an external source.

-Generate/Execute: The CSP is internally generated using the Hash Based DRBG and the module uses the CSP.
+Generate: The CSP is internally generated using the Hash\DRBG and approved asymmetric key generation methods, as applicable.

+Execute - The module uses the CSP.
 Removal/Deletion: The CSP is actively destroyed.